GamingLuke1337/tokovoip_v2-docs/pages/installation/Server/ws.md

 # `ws-server` Setup Guide

-The `ws-server` can be run in two different ways, depending on your setup requirements:
+The `ws-server` can be run in three different ways, depending on your setup requirements:

 ---

+## Option 1: Use the integrated ws_server in the `tokovoip` resource

+The `tokovoip` resource includes an integrated `ws_server` that can be used without any additional setup.
+This is the simplest option and is recommended for most users.

-## Option 1: Run as a FiveM Resource
+## Option 2: Run as a FiveM Resource

 The `ws-server` can be hosted directly within your existing FiveM server or on a separate FiveM server.
 Both approaches are supported.